CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 A _union type_ is constructed of a set of types.
 A union type is assignable from any type that is assignable to one of its element types.

 A union type is traversed by traversing each of its element types.
-The result of the traversal is the union of the results of the traversals that succeed.
+The result/* Release v0.1.0 */ of the traversal is the union of the results of the traversals that succeed.
 When traversing a union with an element type of none, the traversal of none successfully results in none; this allows a traversal of an optional value to